 Haverhill man sentenced to 10 years in prison for fentanyl distribution

 Mar.
-18—HAVERHILL — A Haverhill man who was convicted last November by a federal jury of two counts of distribution of fentanyl was sentenced Wednesday in federal court in Boston to 10 years in prison.
+24—HAVERHILL — A Haverhill man who was convicted last November by a federal jury of two counts of distribution of fentanyl was sentenced last week in federal court in Boston to 10 years in prison.

 Carvajal was acquitted of distribution of fentanyl and cocaine resulting in death.
 Carvajal was indicted in January 2020 and has been in custody since his arrest in July 2019, the announcement said.